 Mixing the Batter

 - Dump the sifted dry ingredients into the bowl with the whipped eggs.
-Use a rubber spatula to gently fold the dry ingredients into the wet.
+Use a rubber spatula or hold the whisk attachment by hand to gently fold the dry ingredients into the wet.
 Do not stir the mixture or go to quickly, otherwise you will deflate the eggs and your loaf won’t rise.

 - Once the dry ingredients are fully mixed in, pour in the melted and cooled butter.
 Using the same folding technique, fold the butter into the rest of the batter.
 The butter will have a tendency to run to the bottom of the bowl, underneath the batter, so it can be helpful to tip the bowl while folding to make sure to get all of the butter mixed in.